 When it comes to the bodywork, the positive thing to note is that the exterior panels bolt directly to the main shell, which means that should panels suffer from damage, they’re relatively trouble-free to fix.
 That being said, make sure any cars that have seen damage don’t suffer from excessive panel gaps or shoddy repairs.

 The soft top fitted as standard comes with a rear glass window to help protect the interior from the elements.
-Be sure to make sure that there are no tears in the hood before buying.
-Some cars were fitted with the optional hard top, which also meant that air-conditioning came as standard.
+Be sure to make sure that there are no tears in the hood before buying – or consult our video guide above if you’re buying a project and fancy changing it.
+Some cars were fitted with the optional hard top, which also meant that air conditioning came as standard.
 These cars carry a premium.

-That being said, be sure to check whether the owner had the hard top fitted or it was optioned from factory as Toyota sells the bracket separately for those wanting the swap later into ownership.
+That being said, be sure to check whether the owner had the hard top fitted or it was optioned from factory, as Toyota sells the bracket separately for those wanting the swap later.